yummyweb/Zipless/README.md

 Install the executable and add it to PATH variable.

-Zipless takes two arguements, `src` - where is your zip to decompress and `dest` - where two decompress the zip.
+Zipless takes two arguements, `src` - where is your zip to decompress and `dest` - where to decompress the zip.